djedjethai/gokfk-regent/README.md

 ## Contributing

-Welcome to **kfk-schemaregistry**!
+Welcome to **gokfk-regent**!
 We appreciate your interest in contributing to this project.
 Whether you're an experienced developer or just getting started, there are several ways you can help improve and expand this small project.

 ### Tasks to Contribute

 Here are some tasks that you can work on:

-- **Add DeserializeRecordName and DeserializeIntoRecordName methods for Avro:**
-  DeserializeRecordName(subjects map[string]interface{}, payload []byte) (interface{}, error)
-  DeserializeIntoRecordName(subjects map[string]interface{}, payload []byte) error

-- **Implement TopicRecodNameStrategy for Protobu, JsonScheme, Avro:**
+- **Implement TopicRecodNameStrategy for Protobuf, JsonSchema, Avro:**

 License